Table of Contents

 The pre-approval process can also turn up ways to improve your credit and your lender might be willing to work with you to consolidate debts and do other work to improve your credit.
 Being able to apply for a loan with good credit behind you is always better than trying to back a loan with poor credit.
 The amount of interest that you will pay over the life of the loan with poor credit can really add up and you should avoid this if you can.

-9. Consider If You Really Need Aftermarket Items
+9. Consider if You Really Need Aftermarket Items

 Car dealerships will want to sell you all kinds of warranties.
 They will also try to sell you policies for oil changes and tires when they are selling you a car.
 They make a lot of money off of these add-ons to your loan.
 This is because you probably won’t need them if you have car insurance or you are buying a new car.
-The other problem with these add-ons you’re offered when you want to sign the paperwork, is so they can add up.
+The other problem with these add-ons you’re offered when you want to sign the paperwork is that they can add up.

 Be wary of anything that is quoted to you by the monthly rate.
 This automatically makes the cost seem like it is much less.
 Nevertheless, if you add up the monthly cost, the annual amount will be much more than you want to spend.
 There are a few added tempting offerings for insurance and warranties that a dealer can offer you.